Kingyo Used Books: Publication

 In North America, the series has been licensed by Viz Media for English language release and it debuted on Monthly Ikkis English website Sigikki on July 30, 2009.
-The first volume was released on April 20, 2010.
-As of October 18, 2011, only the first four volumes have been released.

-Volume list
+Only four volumes were released from April 20, 2010, to October 18, 2011.

+Volumes

+Reception

-ReceptionKingyo Used Books was one of the Jury Recommended Works at the 16th Japan Media Arts Festival in 2012.
+Kingyo Used Books was one of the Jury Recommended Works at the 16th Japan Media Arts Festival in 2012.

 Carlo Santos in his Anime News Network column "Right Turn Only" gave the manga a grade of "B", saying that "if you want to get a non-manga fan into manga, this is probably not the manga to give them."
 The critic went on to say, "Kingyo is, if anything, too fixated on giving history lessons, trying to drown the reader in footnotes and details rather than letting the series speak for itself."